victorbrca/puppet-example/Documents/Resources.md

 ```

 **Notes:**
-- Removing a commend on the resource configuration will not remove the comment from the resource
+- Removing a comment on the resource configuration will not remove the comment from the resource
 - It adds a header to the hosts file as shown below

 ```